Dhruv Ramnath, MA Social Anthropology

 The mercury in the Commons, even when it rises, never hits boiling point.
 Whilst sexist comments do provoke the Speaker to ensure that the House settles down and reminds to everybody that there is a decorum that must be followed at all times, abdication from responsibility is always followed by willful resignation and utter bemusement or the sort of “Don’t go home, please stay” compassion deeply and authentically British.

 In the case of the Speaker’s own politics or in the case of an MP who offered his resignation, the Commons reflects the British spirit through which members amicably and controllably respond to opponents who are indeed friends, regardless of their skin colour and political ideology.
 The despatch box is sacred and respected; the ways in which MPs dutifully display their reverence for the House (by bowing down a little before exiting) is a time honoured custom similar to temple, church and mosque behaviours.
 Swear on the box!

 My tears drench the serviettes on my lap as I listen to the questions and answers during Prime Minister’s QT with a bottle of admiration for the way politicians conduct themselves in England.
 After dry cleaning, I also acknowledge my semi-literate stance on international news as I hear those with clipped accents respond so clearly to questions posed by one and all.

 I am sure prime ministers and speakers throughout the years do walkthroughs before they step out to engage with the public.
 Their speeches are performances.
 They most certainly will do their homework and see to it that they say the comprehensible things about Britain, notwithstanding the usual farrago of acronyms of which commoners will have to google to make sense.

-The right honourable gentleman from India[standing with the mic on]
+The right honourable gentleman from India[standing under the low hanging mic]